gabriel-sk-williams/old-person-generator/README.md

 • The remaining stats are rolled using weighted distributions.

-• Age is rolled along a decay function, weighted towards 65 or above, where:
+• Age is rolled along a decay function, weighted towards 65, where:

 #### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; y = amplitude * e<sup>kx</sup>